jloft001/Store-Sales-Project/README.md

 # Store-Sales-Project

-This expository will present a data analysis on general store sales for multiple stores.
+This repository will present a data analysis on general store sales for multiple stores.

+## Data

+Dataset